 An interactive search engine to explore college reviews, rankings, and statistics.

 A great resource for virtual tours of college campuses.

 Understanding all aspects of financial aid can be daunting at times with various forms to fill out and important deadlines to meet.
 Below are some helpful web tools to help you navigate the financial aid process as well as search engine resources for scholarship opportunities.

-An online calculator that helps students and family understand what their “net price” is to attend a specific college or university.
-This website provides helpful information on how to use the net price calculator and to locate specific net price calculators for the colleges and universities throughout the United States.
+An online calculator that helps students and families understand what their “net price” is to attend a specific college or university.
+This website provides helpful information on how to use the net price calculator and to locate specific net price calculators for colleges and universities throughout the United States.

 Located on the College Board website, this is an online financial aid application that is required by some colleges (in addition to filing the FAFSA) to determine family contribution and financial assistance packages.